7 Rules for Creating Gorgeous UI (Part 2)

 If you’re still with me, you’ve read two articles totaling over 5,000 words and seen scores of illustrations and screenshots.
 But I’m not dead yet, so it ain’t over.

-You should hop on board my design newsletter for more analysis of design and similar stuff!
+Anyhow, you should also hop on board my design newsletter for more writing like this (if you can stand it).

 Last thing: I do this for a living.
 Looking for a freelance UX/UI designer?
 Hire me.